Community Projects & Volunteering & Internships

 Hostel and Projects Management

 We are accepting applicants for the November 2014 season to help manage the hostel and community projects.
-You must be able to commit to a minimum of six months.
+You must be able to commit to a minimum of six months, with a preferred commitment of one year.
 You must speak a minimum of intermediate conversational Spanish and be fluent in English.
-You must have experience working with children, an interest in eco-tourism, great people skills, and be willing to work ten+ hour days.
+You must have an interest in eco-tourism, great people skills, and be willing to work ten+ hour days.
 Management and/or hospitality experience is a plus.
 Your responsibilities will include running the hostel and community projects.
 You will be paid a monthly salary and room and board will be provided.

 The children enjoy a large collection of age-appropriate books, a lending library, arts and crafts projects, indoor and outdoor games, science projects, and receive homework help, should they request it.
 We’ve been nurturing the program for ten years and we are currently working with our second generation of awesome kids!